civol/HDLRuby/tuto/tutorial_sw.md

 First, we must make things clear:

-> Processes in hardware has very little (nothing?) to do with any kind of software process.
+> Processes in hardware have very little (nothing?) to do with any kind of software process.

 In hardware, a process is a list of data flow statements that are activated (we would say *executed* if they were software instructions) on a common condition.